What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Conclusion

-We created STR-2021, the first dataset of English sentence pairs annotated with fine-grained relatedness scores.
+We created STR-2022, the first dataset of English sentence pairs annotated with fine-grained relatedness scores.
 We used a comparative annotation method that produced a split-half reliability of 0.84.
 Thus, we showed that speakers of a language can reliably judge semantic relatedness.
-We used the dataset to explore several research questions pertaining to what makes two sentence more related.

-We showed, for the first time, the impact of word overlap and presence of related words on the semantic relatedness of sentence pairs.
-We showed that, on average, occurrence of related proper nouns and nouns across a sentence pair increases their relatedness the most, compared to other parts of speech.
-We also showed that the presence of related objects often leads to greater sentence-pair relatedness than related subjects.

-Finally, we used STR-2021 to evaluate the ability of various sentence representation methods to embed sentences in vector spaces such that those that are closer to each other in meaning are also closer in the vector space.
-We found that most unsupervised sentence representation methods (using either contextual or non-contextual word embeddings) are unable to surpass the lexical overlap baseline.
-However, when trained on portions of STR-2021, supervised approaches to sentence representation perform substantially better reaching average correlations of 0.83 with the gold relatedness scores of the held out test folds.
-We also presented a breakdown of the correlations on subsets of STR-2021 corresponding to different domains (sources) and the impact of not having domain data for training.
-We make STR-2021 freely available to foster further research in semantic relatedness and sentence representation.
+We used the dataset to explore several research questions pertaining to what makes two sentences more related.
+Finally, we used STR-2022 to evaluate the ability of sentence representation methods to embed sentences in vector spaces such that those that are closer to each other in meaning are also closer in the vector space.
+The dataset is made freely available; facilitating further research in semantic relatedness and sentence representation.